manueladames/origami-risk-project/README.md

 - Page Object Model used to separate page behavior from test assertions.
 - Environment variables used to avoid hardcoding credentials.
-- Tests run against Chromium by default for stability.
 - Navigation waits for `domcontentloaded` to reduce flakiness from the external demo site.
 - Workers limited for stability since the target application is publicly hosted.